Oprah calls Pete Buttigieg 'Buttabeep, Buttaboop' -- and he doesn't mind

 The Indiana Democrat, speaking to WGBH radio in Boston on Tuesday, celebrated the fact that the famed television host is reading his book and mentioned him in a new interview with the Hollywood Reporter.

-"In the car on the way over, somebody just said that Oprah mentioned me, which is arguably a bigger deal than coming in second in a poll," Buttigieg said.
+"In the car on the way over, somebody just said that Oprah mentioned me, which is arguably a bigger deal than coming in second in a poll," said Buttigieg, who had lunch with Winfrey Sunday in Los Angeles at the home of a mutual friend, a source familiar with the meeting told CNN.

 During the lengthy Hollywood Reporter interview, Oprah was asked how she would wield her influence in the 2020 election.
 Winfrey replied she was reading Buttigieg's memoir, "The Shortest Way Home," as part of her efforts to study the field.